"What does S³ mean?"

 "Does S³ provide support?"

-First-time commercial customers are entitled to a free 30-minute staff orientation + unlimited support the first 30 days.
+First-time commercial buyers are entitled to a free 30-minute staff orientation + unlimited support for the first 30 days.

-First-time home customers should follow programming provided on this website or that provided by their therapist/trainer.
-One-on-one assistance is available by emailing email@example.com for a reasonable fee, which may be covered by insurance.
+First-time home customers should follow programming provided on this website or by their therapist/trainer.

 "Is S³ good for joint replacements?"

-S³ is an essential tool after hip/knee replacement because it facilitates important strengthening exercises (especially for the hips & thighs) while improving balance.
+S³ can be a critical tool after joint replacement because it facilitates strengthening of key muscles (e.g., hips, quads) while improving standing balance to prevent falls.
 Walking is great too, but research shows that strengthening in standing is necessary for best outcomes.

 "Who can instruct people on S³?"

-Anyone with a passion for seniors willing to review the essential videos should make an excellent instructor.
+Anyone with a passion for independence through exercise would make an excellent instructor.
+Just review the essential videos first.

-Group classes can be led by staff, residents or via classes from our website.
+Group classes can be led by staff, residents or via classes from our programming portal or exercise library.

 "How does a facility recruit participants for S³ classes?"